-British Equestrian is made up of 18 independent member bodies (14 full and four associate), each of which is an equestrian organisation in its own right.
-Its member bodies work closely together to co-ordinate policy on a wide range of issues such as equestrian facilities, coaching and volunteering.
+British Equestrian is made up of 19 independent member bodies (14 full and five associate), each of which is an equestrian organisation in its own right.
+Our member bodies work closely together to co-ordinate policy on a wide range of issues such as equestrian facilities, coaching and volunteering.
 Between them they represent over 280,000 people with a wide range of equestrian interests from elite competitive sports to trade and leisure activities.

 The aim of British Carriagedriving is to increase the quality and quantity of horse driving trials at all levels in the UK.